fulcrumproject/agent-test/README.md

 - Verify the metrics reporting interval

-### Unexpected VM States
+### Unexpected VM Statuss

-If VMs seem to be in unexpected states:
+If VMs seem to be in unexpected statuss:
 1. Check the agent logs for operation errors
-2. Review the state transition rules in the VM lifecycle section
+2. Review the status transition rules in the VM lifecycle section
-3. Verify that job requests are requesting valid state transitions
+3. Verify that job requests are requesting valid status transitions

 ## Development and Testing